cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ESA-PRODUCTION SENTINEL 2-EN.md

 * [__CSC Production Services__](project-esa-production-sentinel-2-en.html): encompasses all activities necessary to convert any Sentinel data acquired on XBand and EDRS into user level data available on PRIP interface, meeting the quality specification and delivering it for user access and archiving.

 CS Group responsabilities for ESA CSC Production Service Sentinel 2 are as follows:
-* Turnkey supply of an orchestration system for optimized image processing system: parallelization of 40 processors with a non-linear workflow, dynamic use of machines in the cloud
+* Turnkey supply of an orchestration system for optimized image processing system: parallelization of 40 differents processors with a non-linear workflow, hundreds dynamic POD scaling.
-* Ensure level 2 support and maintenance.
+* Level-2 support and maintenance.

 ![Main Picture](Project ESA-PRODUCTION SENTINEL 2-EN pict 2.png)

 The features are as follows:
 * Sentinel 2 processing system:
-	* XBIP ingestion
+	* XBIP / EDIP ingestion
 	* IPF integration
 	* Spring Cloud Data Flow (SCDF) and Kafka cloud-native and open-source workflow management
-	* CEPH FS high performance storage
+	* CEPH FS high performance storage (nominaly 6TB of data read by day)
 	* Fine tuning of processing strategy

 # Project implementation

 The project objectives are as follows:
-* Develop and integrate the Systematic Production Service for Sentinel 2 satellite integrated in a high availability platform running 24/7
+* Develop and integrate the Systematic Production Service for Sentinel-2 satellite in a high availability platform.
-* Optimise the processing worfkow to meet SLA of 75 min for L1C and 120 minutes for L2A products with input data up to 60 GB.
+* Optimise the processing workflow to meet ESA SLA for L1C and L2A products in few hours with input data session up to 60 GB.

 The processes for carrying out the project are:
 * Agile, Continuous integration